 The Sociology Program offers both the bachelor of arts and bachelor of science degrees, as well as minors in sociology and criminology.
 Through elective sequences, sociology majors may choose an emphasis in such areas as criminology/deviant behavior, family and social research/applied sociology.
 Sociology is an accepted pre-law curriculum.

 The department is recognized for its sponsorship of national and regional meetings and its scholarly activity.

-Jeff Bruns, Andrew Fulkerson, Peter Hirschburg, Michelle Kilburn, Laura Krieger, Carol Veneziano, John Wade
+Raleigh Blasdell, Jeff Bruns, Andrew Fulkerson, Michelle Kilburn, Carl Kinnison, Laura Krieger, Carol Veneziano, John Wade

 - Criminal Justice (B.S.)

 Health, Human Performance & Recreation

 The Department of Health, Human Performance,and Recreation offers a variety of programs that prepare professionals to make an impact on health throughout the lifespan.
 Programs address quality of life, teaching, recreation, coaching and sport issues.
 Course work in all majors includes experiential learning opportunities and culminates in a capstone internship experience or student teaching.
 Graduates work in a wide array of settings including schools, park and recreation departments, sports team organizations, youth agencies, sports medicine and rehabilitation centers, fitness and wellness facilities and hospitals.
 Departmental facilities and equipment include a well-equipped exercise physiology laboratory located in the Student Recreation Center, an Athletic Training Education laboratory, a Motor Developoment Laboratory, and a Bone Density laboratory.
 The Athletic Training Education Program, K-12 Physical Education Program, Sport Management and the Recreation Program are fully accredited.